Tired Mama, Does This Sound Familiar?

 When baby wakes between sleep cycles and doesn’t have the paci or rocking chair to initiate sleep again, you can go ahead and cue up the fight-or-flight, the crying and the adrenaline all over again.
 When this starts happening every 45 minutes to one hour, parents find themselves in a nightmarish situation with lots of anxiety and not much sleep.

-- Make sure the nursery is DARK.
-Get all of that light out of baby’s room and please note that having blackout shades is not always enough.
+Make sure the nursery is DARK.
+Remove light from baby’s room and note that having blackout shades is not always enough.
 Newborns and infants are not afraid of the dark.
 They are, however, responsive to light.
 Light sends a signal to their brain that it’s time for activity and alertness, and the brain secretes hormones accordingly.
 Keeping the nursery pitch black during naps and bedtime will help to prevent this biological response to seeing the light which increases the chances of successfully connecting sleep cycles independently.

-- Try to keep the feed near the beginning of the routine and plan the songs, stories, getting into PJs and some sort of wearable blanket/sack.
+Try to keep the feed near the beginning of the routine and plan the songs, stories, getting into PJs and some sort of wearable blanket/sack.
 I like this one lots!
-(If you use that affiliate link of mine, you’ll get free shipping with any $50 purchase)!
+Enter code SLEEPERTEACHERS15 for 15% off your purchase of $20 or more.

-- Set this whole process to be about 20 – 30 minutes in length
+This process should be about 20 – 30 minutes in length

 Of course, there are sure to be regressions, actual regressions, later on in your little one’s life.
 Traveling, illness, cutting teeth and learning new developmental skills can all cause your little one to have a few bad nights in a row.

-But when it comes to the four month “progression”, I’m happy to report that this is a one-time thing.
+But when it comes to the 4 month “progression”, I’m happy to report that this is a one-time thing.
 Once you’re through this, your baby will have officially moved into the sleep cycle that she’ll be following for the rest of her life.
-Four glorious stages repeated multiple times a night.
+4 glorious stages repeated multiple times a night.

-By taking this chance to teach her the skills she needs to string those sleep cycles together, independently, prop-free, without any need for nursing, rocking, or pacifiers, you’ll have given her a gift that she’ll enjoy for the rest of her lives… The gift of sleep!
+By taking this chance to teach her the independent sleep skills she needs to string those sleep cycles together, prop-free, without any need for nursing, rocking, or pacifiers, you’ll have given her a gift that she’ll enjoy for the rest of her lives… The gift of sleep!

 As with anything, some babies are going to take to this process quickly and easily while some will be a little more resistant.
 If your baby falls into the former category, count yourself lucky, take delight in your success, and go ahead and gloat about it on Facebook.
 No one will blame you for being proud of your sleeping baby.
 Except for maybe all of your friends who are not quite so lucky!